Get Help Today(877) 648-4288

 In general, rehab is necessary for anyone who is having problems stopping or reducing the use of a substance that is negatively impacting their life.
 It doesn’t matter whether the substance is legal, illegal, or even prescribed.
 There is a common misconception that someone needs to, “hit rock bottom,” before they should seek treatment.
 Nothing could be further from the truth.
 The earlier an addiction is treated, the more likely that treatment will end successfully.
 An addiction that is treated early also does less damage to the addict’s family as well as the addict’s own life.

-The best way to determine if you need treatment is to contact a treatment professional and complete either an intake assessment or schedule a substance abuse evaluation.
-This way, a professional can evaluate your situation and best identify the level of care and type of treatment that would most benefit you based on your individual needs.
+The best way to determine if you need treatment is to contact a treatment provider and complete either an intake assessment or schedule a substance abuse evaluation.
+This way, they can evaluate your situation and best identify the level of care and type of treatment that would most benefit you based on your individual needs.

 Help is out there